caotic-co/caos/README.md

 REQUIREMENTS
 ------------

-The minimum requirements for this project is to have installed Python >= 3.4.
+The minimum requirements for this project is to have installed Python >= 3.5 with the following dependencies updated:
+    -pip
+    -virtualenv

 Installation using PIP